Chrisinho8/DACH-data-job-market/README.md

 ## Skill extraction

 Postings are scanned with a curated dictionary of 47 terms rather than an LLM, so every match points at a specific string in a specific posting and the counts are reproducible.
 The tricky cases are real: "SQL" hides inside "PostgreSQL", "Java" inside "JavaScript", and a bare "R" matches "R&D" and half of every German address block.
 Each trap is pinned down by a test in `tests/test_matcher.py` that runs in CI on every push.
 See `src/matcher.py`.

 ## The future of this tracker

+Right now this is a photograph.
+Every figure describes a single Monday.

+Nothing is ever overwritten, so each weekly run adds to the record.
+After a few of them, every number here gains a second dimension: not just how many AI/ML roles are open, but whether that number is climbing.
+Not just that postings sit open 54 days, but whether the market is speeding up or seizing.
+Volumes by role and city, seniority mix, tool mentions, English-language share, salary disclosure, all of it becomes a line instead of a dot.

-Bronze is append-only and `gold.history` is never overwritten, so every run adds to the record instead of replacing it.
-From the third snapshot a week-over-week chart appears; from the fourth, staleness can be measured by comparing snapshots directly rather than trusting the API's posting date.
-Given a few months it can answer whether AI/ML keeps taking share from data engineering, which tools are disappearing from postings, and whether junior openings are seasonal or simply absent.
+Given a few months it can answer whether AI/ML keeps taking share from data engineering, which tools are quietly disappearing from adverts, and whether junior openings are seasonal or simply absent.
 That needs Mondays, not new code.
-Every raw API response is cached, so improved classification logic can be applied to the whole history without spending an extra API call.

 ## Scope: what counts as a data job